 Creativity Care ClassesHoly Ghost, Printed Form

-A recycled printmaking workshop for ages 14+
+A recycled materials printmaking workshop for ages 14+

 You’ll ink your plates with water-based inks and print them using a variety of presses—including an adapted pasta maker.
 We’ll work primarily in black ink, with the option to add color through chine collé, a collage technique that adds rich accents to your prints.